gitty8/FibaroEchoSkill/README.md

 # Code explanation:
-The slots must be used because AMAZON.LITERAL is not allowed in german skills The utterances do have all kind of ways how you can start an intent At the beginning of the code (index.js) there are a couple of output language entries.
+The slots must be used because AMAZON.LITERAL is not allowed in german skills.

+The utterances do have all kind of ways how you can start an intent.

+At the beginning of the code (index.js) there are a couple of output language entries.
 They can be modified of course to match your favorite slang.